Adi5423/UI_Engine/docs/BUILD.md

 cd UI_Engine
 ```

-> **Note:** All dependencies are included in `vendor/` as Git submodules or vendored directly.
-No external library installation needed.
+> **Note:** For loading all dependencies in `vendor/` as Git submodules or vendored directly.

+> Run "git submodule update --init --recursive"

 ### Configure CMake